rotcivegaf/wallet-contracts-v3/docs/SESSIONS.md

 ┌─────────────────────────────────────────────────────┐
 │ uint8 attestationCount                              │
 │ ┌────────────────────────────────────────────────┐  │
-│ │ Attestation + global signature                 │  │
+│ │ Attestation + identity signature               │  │
 │ │ ... repeated attestationCount times ...        │  │
 │ └────────────────────────────────────────────────┘  │
 └─────────────────────────────────────────────────────┘
 ```

-Each attestation is encoded as described in [Attestation (Implicit Sessions)](#attestation-implicit-sessions) below, then followed by a single global signature from the configured global signer (in EIP-2098 compact form).
+Each attestation is encoded as described in [Attestation (Implicit Sessions)](#attestation-implicit-sessions) below, then followed by a single identity signature from the configured identity signer (in EIP-2098 compact form).

 If `attestationCount > 0` but no blacklist node was present in the configuration, validation fails.